eunomia-bpf/bpftime/README.md

-# bpftime: Userspace eBPF runtime for fast Uprobe & Syscall hook
+# bpftime: Userspace eBPF runtime for fast Uprobe & Syscall Hook

 `bpftime`, a full-featured, high-performance eBPF runtime designed to operate in userspace.
-It's engineered to offer fast Uprobe and Syscall hook capabilities.
-Userspace uprobe can be **10x faster than kernel uprobe!**
+It offers fast Uprobe and Syscall hook capabilities: Userspace uprobe can be **10x faster than kernel uprobe!** and can programmatically **hook all syscalls of a process** safely and efficiently.

 > ⚠️ **Note**: `bpftime` is actively under development.
 The API or design might change in upcoming releases, and it's not yet recommended for production use.
 See our [roadmap](#roadmap) for details.